 We offer three different horse safari options in Botswana's Okavango Delta region.
-This information relates to PJ and Barney Bestelink's Okavango Horse Safaris (OHS).
-Please see separate details of our other trips.
-OHS was established in 1986 by PJ and Barney who pioneered horse safaris in Southern Africa.
+This information relates to Okavango Horse Safaris (OHS) which was established in 1986 by PJ and Barney Bestelink who pioneered horse safaris in Southern Africa.
 Born out of Barney's love of horses and PJ's love of the bush, these two elements, together with unmatched years of experience, still shine through into any safari with OHS.
-Now based at Kujwana Camp, with access to two other camping sites and a vast private concession area, the safaris focus on exploring the Delta by horse and appreciating the natural environment.
+Now based at Kujwana Camp, with access to two other camping sites and a vast private concession area, safaris with OHS focus on exploring the Delta by horse and appreciating the natural environment.
 The horses are cherished above all else; the riding is run to exacting, professional standards and game drives, guided walks and boat trips are all included, ensuring a truly memorable, all-round experience.